How does Fitness to Practise work?

 How will a sanction be imposed?

 Council will decide on the sanction to be imposed and will direct the Registration Board to impose the sanction.
-It will then apply to the High Court to confirm the direction to impose the sanction (b to e), unless the registrant has challenged the direction in the High Court.
-If Council decides that admonishment or censure is appropriate then it is not necessary for an application to be made to the High Court.
+It will then apply to the High Court to confirm the direction to impose the sanction, unless the registrant has challenged the direction in the High Court.

 Who will CORU inform if a sanction is imposed?

-If a sanction is imposed, CORU must notify the Minister for Health and the registrant’s employer (if known) of the sanctions imposed on the registrant.
+If a sanction is imposed, CORU must notify the Health Service Executive and the registrant’s employer (if known) of the sanctions imposed on the registrant.
+Where appropriate, CORU may also notify other relevant persons and regulatory bodies outside the Republic of Ireland.
 In some circumstances CORU may advise the public of the sanctions being imposed on a registrant.

 Can a registrant make submissions at sanction stage?